 Head of DFID Zimbabwe and DFID South Africa

-For detailed information on our programme and what the UK spends on development in Zimbabwe, see our Development Tracker to explore international development projects funded by the UK government by country and sector.
+For detailed information on our programme and what the UK spends on development in Zimbabwe, see:

 3 Norfolk Road